Philia-Agape/Philia-Agape.github.io/_posts/2021-11-18-Magic-Cube.md

 Where $$\{I\}$$ is the identity group which means no operation, or preserve itself operation (already home!) ;)

 Think of the algorithm here: what is the test you have to do after each operation?
 If we keep track of every face given a fixed "Camera" setting in front of the cube, i.e. we have labelled the face Up, Forward, Right and thus by symmetry we've defined six faces, thus a configuration.
-This is the least faces we have to check (lower bound, may not be sufficient), and we may conclude all configurations with same Up, Forward and Right faces as the identical one.
+This is the least faces we have to check (lower bound, may not be sufficient), and we may conclude all configurations with same Up, Forward and Right faces as the identical one, as long as there's no finite step to reach same Up, Forward, and Right but different Down, Back or Left, seems impossible.

+Another question is, how can we still consider such configuration by eliminating the color permutation?
+That is, if we don't label color unless [necessary](https://en.wikipedia.org/wiki/Four_color_theorem), since it's in fact "camera" choice or cube coloring choice, how many configurations could we have?

 It's said that there's more advanced algorithm to solve rubik, check [Iterative_deepening_A*](https://www.diva-portal.org/smash/get/diva2:816583/FULLTEXT01.pdf).